 https://birding-experience.com/wp-content/uploads/2022/01/Mashpishungo-Pittasome-a-sourcils-noirs-Pittasoma-rufopileatum-78-1240x700.jpg

-Today we will reach one of the last trendy sites in Ecuadorian birding.
+Today, we will reach one of the latest popular sites in Ecuadorian birding.
 The Mashpi Mixed Protection Area (MPA) is a collection of conservation initiatives isolated from the main roads and still covered with original vegetation.
-This site is therefore simply incredible for ornithology as it has surprising climatic characteristics for the region with a humidity level reminiscent of the lowland forests of Chocó while the area is located around 1400 meters above sea level.
-Located at the crossroads of the biogeographical influences of the lowland Chocó and the mountain Chocó, the reserve is home to several species of different altitudes.
-During the day we will follow the owner of the small reserve of Amagusa, to try to find the majority of the key species of the area.
+This site is, therefore, simply incredible for ornithology as it has surprising climatic characteristics for the region, with a humidity level reminiscent of the lowland forests of Chocó.
+At the same time, the area is around 1400 meters above sea level.
+Located at the crossroads of the biogeographical influences of the lowland Chocó and the mountainous Chocó, the reserve is home to several species of different altitudes.
+During the day, we will go birding with the owner of Amagusa Reserve to try to find most of the key species in the area.

-Key species: Wedge-billed Hummingbird, Pacific Tuftedcheek, Scaled Fruiteater, Orange-breasted Fruiteater, Long-wattled Humbrellabird, Rufous-brown Solitaire, Black Solitaire, Indigo Flowerpiercer, Moss-backed Tanager, Choco Vireo
+Key species: Wedge-billed Hummingbird, Pacific Tuftedcheek, Scaled Fruiteater, Orange-breasted Fruiteater, Long-wattled Umbrellabird, Rufous-brown Solitaire, Black Solitaire, Indigo Flowerpiercer, Moss-backed Tanager, Choco Vireo

 Day 6: Sachatamia - Santa Rosa – Pintag